 It makes me think of this packaged cookie I remember having as a kid that had 3 little halves of peanut in the middle of the cookie.
 I would eat all the way around the cookie and save that crunchy and gooey center for the last bite.
 For the life of me, I can't remember the brand, and I never see them anymore, but they were by far my favorite.

-Now the name may be a little bit misleading, this recipe yields a fantastically soft and chewy cookie, I just like to use crunchy peanut butter, opposed to smooth.
+The name may be a little bit misleading, but this recipe yields a fantastically soft and chewy cookie, I just like to use "Crunchy Peanut Butter", as opposed to smooth.
 It lends a texture that I enjoy and leaves you with some crunchy peanut bits inside.

 One tip that I love to share is one that I learned from Christina Tosi.
 It has to do with the beginning stage of making cookies.
-She gets a little sciency with it, but essentially you want to really whip the heck out of your butter and sugar at the beginning of the cooking dough making process.
+She gets a little sciencey with it, but essentially you want to really beat the heck out of your butter and sugar at the beginning of the cooking dough-making process.

 Doing this ensures you get a luxuriously textured cookie, and that when it comes time to add the flour to the mixture you don't have to overwork the flour.
 Overworking the flour can result in a cookie that has a tough texture, and nobody wants that!

-So always be sure to really whip that butter, for at least 3-4 minutes and it begins to get almost white.
+So always be sure to really beat the butter, for at least 3-4 minutes and it begins to get almost white.
 This will ensure you get a perfectly textured cookie.
-The rest of the process is pretty straight-forward.
+The rest of the process is pretty straightforward.
 Add everything in at the proper stages and gently fold in the flour as the last thing you do.

 Crunchy Peanut Butter Cookies